 People Tree works with KTS to provide training and design support.
 Hand knitting not only makes a unique and beautiful products, it also provides women with the opportunity to work.
 Many of the artisans at KTS are mothers and university students who use their income to finance their – and their children’s – education and living costs.

 In addition to providing good jobs for thousands of people, KTS puts profits from Fair Trade back into community development.
 KTS supports an orphanage and a school providing an education to over 250 children from low-income families.
 KTS provides underprivileged women, disabled people and widows with vocational training and job opportunities.
 KTS provides medical and social support, offers children’s and adult’s literacy classes and provides micro-credit loans.

-KTS has an impact throughout their community.
+KTS is part of the positive impact that is shifting attitudes throughout their community.
 Today street sweepers are becoming more aware of their rights and are charging a proper fee for their services – and their children go to school.

 People Tree’s partnership with KTS has made a real difference in the community.
 According to Kiran Khadgi, Director of KTS:

 “People Tree gives us orders continuously and supports us, giving us feedback on quality, products and design.
 We are so happy to be learning so much about product development, design, quality management and marketing and are acquiring lots of knowledge and new skills.

 KTS’s mission is to provide free education to needy children and to provide vocational training with job opportunities for underprivileged women, disabled people and widows.
 Every year we have around 60 knitwear graduates.
 People Tree orders have provided jobs for 2,000 women and profits from Fair Trade help cover the running costs of the school.”